 - atypical glandular cells (AGUS)

-A colposcopy is an in-office procedure that allows the doctor to get a very close view of your cervix.
-A vinegar solution is applied to the cervix and a special light is used; this will make any abnormal cells stand out.
+A colposcopy is an in office procedure that allows the doctor to get a very close view of your cervix.
+A vinegar solution is applied to the cervix and a special light is used.
+This makes any abnormal cells stand out.

-The doctor can then take a small piece of cervical tissue (biopsy) to send to a lab for further testing.
+The doctor can then take a small piece of cervical tissue, called a biopsy, to send to a lab for further testing.
 If a biopsy shows dysplasia, it is then classified as cervical intraepithelial neoplasia (CIN).
-There are three categories of CIN:

-- CIN I, mild dysplasia
+- CIN 1, mild dysplasia

-- CIN II, moderate dysplasia
+- CIN 2, moderate dysplasia

 - cryosurgery, which freezes abnormal cells